jsoto3000/js-museum-of-candy-master/README.md

-# Udacity - Portfolio Site Project Revisited

-# Colt Steele Web Development - Section 8 Bootstrap 4
+# Colt Steele Web Development - Section 8 Bootstrap 4 - Museum of Candy

 - [About this project](#about)
 - [Features](#features)